 For NSC, the list of fee categories includes all tuition and registration fees, special course fees, and student fees.

-Past due(delinquent) accounts are also subject to penalty charges and at the end of the semester billing cycle your past due student account will be turned over to a third party collections agency.
+Past due(delinquent) accounts are also subject to penalty charges and will be turned over to a third party collections agency.